kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-57: Tolls and Bone Gate

-An imposing bone portcullis blocks access between the Underearth and the heqeti shrines on Level 10.
-The portcullis is made of thick, femur-sized bones lashed together with sinew.
-The lower portion of the portcullis slides into holes in the floor.
-A simple winch located on the north wall by the passage to 10-58 allows it to be raised and lowered.
+* An imposing bone portcullis blocks access between the Underearth and the heqeti shrines on Level 10.
+	* It is made of thick, femur-sized bones lashed together with sinew.
+	* The lower portion of the portcullis slides into holes in the floor.
+	* A simple winch on the north wall by the passage to 10-58 raises and lowers it.

-The heqeti keep the portcullis lowered nearly all the time.
-Entrance is granted to other heqeti and selected sympathetic residents of the Underearth, including a handful of traders (see 10-54).
-All those entering the through the portcullis must pay a toll of 10 gp or the equivalent.
-The heqeti chosen (see new monsters) who guard the portcullis deposit the offerings into a 4’-tall, copper statue of a salamander-monster with open mouth.
-Periodically the guards empty the tolls into the treasury at 10-53.
+	* The heqeti keep the portcullis lowered nearly all the time.
+		* Entrance is granted to other heqeti and selected sympathetic residents of the Underearth, including a handful of traders (see 10-54).
+		* All entering the through the portcullis must pay a toll of 10 gp or the equivalent
+	* 4’-tall, copper statue of a salamander-monster stands, with open mouth (250 gp).
+		* The guard deposit offerings here (3790 gp), occasionally emptying it into the treasury at 10-53.
+* 3 heqeti chosen and 1 heqeti weaver (new) guard the gate.

-A frontal assault that does not immediately silence or neutralize the gate-keepers is likely to alarm the whole complex, as one of the heqeti chosen will sound a spiral, demonic horn to alert the neighboring guards (10-54 and 10-56) and eventually all the heqeti nearby.
-The horn’s blast is likely to lead to a battle royale with all the inhabitants of areas 10-32 to 10-56.
+	* If alarmed, the gate-keepers warn the whole complex, a heqeti chosen sounding a spiral, demonic horn (50 gp) to alert the neighboring guards (10-54 and 10-56) and eventually all the heqeti nearby.
+	* The horn’s blast likely leads to a battle royale with the inhabitants of 10-32 to 10-56.

 3 heqeti chosen (see new monsters), as 6th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 6; HP 40, 38, 37; #AT 2; Dmg 2-7 (spear), 1-6 (bite).
 Special attacks: hop; acid tongue (1-6 acid damage); +1 damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold and water/ice.

 1 heqeti weaver (see new monsters), as a 7th-level magic user: SZ M; AL CE; AC 3; MV 120’, 90’ swimming; HD 7; HP 22; #AT 1; Dmg 1-4 (throwing daggers).
 Constant abilities: infravision.
 Special attacks: +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.
 Possessions: amulet of natural armor +2 (see new magic items); wand of magic missiles (23 charges); six throwing daggers; two glass spheres of arcane assistance (one of arcane warding, one of protection) (see new magic items); potion of gaseous form.
 Spells: enlarge, jump, magic missile, shield; continual light, levitate, ray of enfeeblement; fireball, protection from normal missiles; polymorph other.

-Treasure:
-The copper salamander statue (250 gp), containing small valuables worth 3,790 gp.
-The sounding horn is worth 50 gp.

 ### 10-58: Heqeti Guardroom